citp/privacy-policy-historical/b/be/bea/beautyencounter.com.md

-> *The following text is extracted and transformed from the beautyencounter.com privacy policy that was archived on 2011-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111217143533id_/http%3A//www.beautyencounter.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beautyencounter.com privacy policy that was archived on 2012-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120511103211id_/http%3A//www.beautyencounter.com/privacy-policy) for the most accurate reproduction.*

-# Beauty Encounter – Designer Fragrance & Top Brand Name Beauty Bargains
+# Beauty Encounter - Privacy Policy

 |  |
 ---